whitegreyblack/Teleport/README.md

 # Teleport
-Small bash script to enable quick cds using folder nicknames
+Small bash script to enable quick cds using folder nicknames for use in current and future shells

 ## Manually Install